jericson/talavera/README.md

 may also add tiles to a color you have already placed.
 You must add a card to a color represented by at least one tile on that card.

-Continue drafting and placing tiles until all the cards are gone and both players have covered all four orders.
+Continue drafting and placing tiles until all the cards have been drafted.
 (Don't forget to swap who drafts first!)

 ### Winning